shwetank/extension-docs/tut_downloads.md

 );
 </pre>

-You can use other criteria like the URL, filename, file size etc. One criteria which is particularly usefull is searching by the ID of the downloaded item, as the ID of the item is needed for executing other functions like [pausing](downloads.html#method-pause), [cancelling](downloads.html#method-cancel) or [resuming](downloads.html#method-resume) downloads.
+You can use other criteria like the URL, filename, file size etc. One that is particularly useful is searching by the ID of the downloaded item, as the ID of the item is needed for executing other functions like [pausing](downloads.html#method-pause), [cancelling](downloads.html#method-cancel) or [resuming](downloads.html#method-resume) downloads.
 You can also [open the folder ](downloads.html#method-show) or [open the actual downloaded file](downloads.html#method-open) provided you know the download id.

 ## Working with events

-You also have access to certain events which can be very helpful.
+You also have access to certain events that can be very helpful.
 In particular, [`onCreated`](downloads.html#event-onCreated) and [`onChanged`](downloads.html#event-onChanged).
 You can use the `onCreated` event in the background script like so:

 <pre class="prettyprint">
 chrome.downloads.onCreated.addListener(function (e) {